iodapson/rust-on-nails-demo/README.md

 # rust-on-nails-demo
-FullStack Rust Web Application using Axum and PostgreSQL
+FullStack Rust Web Application using Axum and PostgreSQL.